Zottelchens-WoW-Addons/AdiBags-Shadowlands/README.md

 * Class Set Tokens (1.4.3 and up)
 * Special Cypher Equipment (1.4.4 and up)

-If anything is missing (or misplaced), please write a comment or [open an issue](https://github.com/Zottelchen/adibags-shadowlands/issues).
+If anything is missing, misplaced, or you want a new category, then please write a comment or [open an issue](https://github.com/Zottelchen/adibags-shadowlands/issues).